ruchira088/lyka-coding-exercise/README.md

 ### How to run the program

+Ensure that you have **node.js** installed on your system.

 ```shell
 npm i
 npm start
 ```

-The robot instructions file is `input-directions.txt` located at the project's root directory
+The robot instructions file is named `input-directions.txt` which located at the project's root directory.

-You can override the location of the robot instructions file by passing the path of the file
+You can override the location of the robot instructions file by passing the path of the file,

 ```shell
 npm start /Users/ruchira/Development/lyka-coding-exercise/test-data/directions.txt